2swx/vrp_license/README.md

 --------------------------------------------------------------------------------------------

                                                 VRP LICENSE by Bre FaBy

                                          This is created just for RP Servers!

-           This is gonna pe masterized these days, to have a lot of licenses!
+                                This is gonna pe masterized these days, so stay tuned!

 --------------------------------------------------------------------------------------------